webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 That certainly didn't do what we want.
 It moved the entire eyeball, including the clipping path behind which it is supposed to render.
-Instead, modify the '''cx''' attribute, which sets the position of the center of the circle:
+Instead, modify the [[svg/attributes/cx|'''cx''']] attribute, which sets the position of the center of the circle:

 <syntaxhighlight lang="xml">
 <circle id="eyeball" cx="150" cy="100" r="50"/>